SADCYS/SADCYS/README.md

 ##  About Me

-Cybersecurity student interested in **Ethical Hacking, Red Team, and Purple Team operations**, with a focus on practical security projects, detection, and defensive techniques.
+Cybersecurity student interested in **Ethical Hacking,and Purple Team operations**, with a focus on practical security projects, detection, and defensive techniques.

 ---